Installation

 Start with CLI

-If you prefer to start from scratch, run:
+If you prefer to start from scratch, first create a blank shadcn/ui project:

-This command will create a blank Next.js project with all the required configuration files.
-However, it will not install any components or examples.
+This command will create a blank Next.js project with all the base Launch UI customizations.

-If you need help, check out this video that explains how to build a Launch UI landing page from scratch step by step:
+If you'd rather follow a video, check out this tutorial that explains how to build a Launch UI landing page from scratch step by step:

 Start with a different framework